Update: Bror is now closed

 We had the Bror Menu which is a selection of snacks followed by 5 courses.
 At 595DKK, it’s not cheap, but definitely reasonable.
 The first dish out was the fried bull’s testicles.
-Poul made a really funny face, we he realized what we were having, but I’ve had bull’s testicles before, so I knew it wasn’t as bad as it sounds.
+Poul made a really funny face, we he realized what we were having, but I’ve had bull’s testicles before at Searsucker in Las Vegas, so I knew it wasn’t as bad as it sounds.
 The waiter claimed that “it takes balls to eat balls”, so Poul tried one.
 He later agreed that together with the tartare sauce, the testicles were indeed….hmm…edible.

 Offal has been a new and hip addition to many restaurant menus recently, so I wasn’t surprised, when the ox heart salad landed on our table.
 It was a nice and appetizing dish.

 Then we had fried cod skin.
 Are any of you wondering, whether the snacks were just a way of trying to make people leave?
 Or whether it was candid camera (“HA!
 You actually ate that!”)?
 Poul and I did, but then I had a bite of the crispy skin and realized that this definitely wasn’t a joke.
 It was seriously tasty.